In this article

 In contrast, there are scenarios that probably don’t require a DPIA.
 Let’s say, you’ve already performed a DPIA on a product offered in the EU and you are adding new features that do not process personal information in a new or different way.
 In this case, a DPIA is likely unnecessary.

-What should be included in a DPIA?
+What Should Be Included in a DPIA?

 Organizations that perform data processing activities and who must comply with the GDPR should plan to make DPIAs a part of their workflows.
 If you need help starting out, you can reference the UK ICO’s page on DPIAs, which includes guidance and a DPIA template.